brianzelip/web-starter-kit/README.md

 2. `cd new/project/directory`
 3. `gulp`
 4. Your default browser will open up to `localhost:8000`
 5. Make your new project in the `src` directory.
-All edits you make to the `src/` directory will build to the `dist` directory.
+All edits made to the `src` directory will build to the `dist` directory.

 ## Influences